Rokin: History

 Originally the Rokin was a section of the river Amstel, and was known then as Ruck-in (from 'inrukken', which means 'to withdraw', as some of the houses on the Amstel had to be shortened to construct the quays there in the 16th century).

 Amsterdam's first commodities exchange was built in 1608-1609 at the corner of the Rokin and Dam Square.
 The commodities exchange, designed by Hendrick de Keyser, played a key part in the economic success of the city during the Dutch Golden Age.
 The building was demolished in 1835.

-During the ongoing construction of the North-South line, a new metro line, archeologists dug down to a depth of approximately 20 meters on the Rokin.
+During the construction of the metro North-South line, Line 52, archeologists dug down to a depth of approximately 20 metres on the Rokin.
 The archeological finds in what used to be the Amstel river are expected to shed new light on the history of Amsterdam and on the landscape and environment of the area in the millennia that preceded the founding of the city.

 The Mirakelkolom, which normally stands on the Rokin, was temporarily removed during the construction of the metro line.
 The Mirakelkolom is a stone column made up of remnants of the Heilige Stede (Nieuwezijds Kapel), a chapel built to commemorate the 1345 Mirakel van Amsterdam (Miracle of the Host).
 The chapel was demolished in 1908.

 A fire in the Rokin on May 9, 1977, claimed 33 deaths.

 The Rokin in 2005, with construction on the North-South line underway.